fabiospampinato/specialist/README.md

 // It provides the "updater" function from "tiny-updater"
 // https://github.com/fabiospampinato/tiny-updater
 import {updater} from 'specialist';

+// It exposes "minimist" as "parseArgv" import {parseArgv} from 'specialist';
 ```

 The following command line commands are provided: